drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 <br>
 <caption>
 Voltages at inputs to the front end (green) and at the output<a name="repo"></a>
-s of the FDA (red and lavendar).
+s of the FDA (red and lavender).
 </caption>
 </p>

 The following shows (a) the output from one side of the FDA (blue), (b) the voltage on the sampling capacitor (red), (c) switching clock for the sampling network (grey).
-We see that voltage on the sampling capacitor easily trackes the input to the ADC.
+We see that voltage on the sampling capacitor easily tracks the input to the ADC.

 <figure>
 <p align="center">